Core Idea

 • When appropriate: Individual is expert, domain is low-risk, or manager has fully delegated accountability.

-• Risk: Minimal oversight; requires high trust in individual.
+• Risk: Requires high trust in individual.

 How to Select the Right Degree